skat00sh/basic-deep-learning-tools/README.md

 # basic-deep-learning-tools
-The repo was created as a part of a student round discussino at Fraunhofer AISEC
+The repo was created as a part of a student round discussion at Fraunhofer-AISEC

 ## Steps